Infanta Maria Theresa of Portugal

-Infanta Maria Theresa of Portugal (Dona Maria Teresa da Imaculada Conceição Fernanda Eulália Leopoldina Adelaide Isabel Carolina Micaela Rafaela Gabriela Francisca de Assis e de Paula Gonzaga Inês Sofia Bartolomea dos Anjos de Bragança; 24 August 1855 – 12 February 1944) was a Princess of the House of Braganza.
+Infanta Maria Theresa of Portugal (Maria Teresa; 24 August 1855 – 12 February 1944) was a Princess of the House of Braganza.
 She became by marriage an Archduchess of Austria and also sister-in-law of Emperors Franz Joseph I of Austria and Maximilian I of Mexico, as well as step-grandmother of Emperor Charles I of Austria.

 Early life

-Maria Teresa was born in Kleinheubach, Kingdom of Bavaria as the second daughter of Miguel I of Portugal and Princess Adelaide of Löwenstein.
+Maria Teresa was born in Kleinheubach, Kingdom of Bavaria, as the second daughter of Miguel I of Portugal and Princess Adelaide of Löwenstein.
 Her father became king of Portugal in 1828 after deposing his niece Queen Maria II.
-He reigned until 1834 when Maria II of Portugal was restored and Miguel was forced into exile.
+He reigned until 1834 when Maria II was restored and Miguel was forced into exile.